Skip to content

 Assist NAF in public policy and advocacy analysis and strategy.

-• Support the work of NAF and the Program Director by providing analysis, research, training/technical assistance, on a range of issues relevant to families impacted by Ataxia including: heath care access, insurance coverage, research funding, and treatment development.
+• Support the work of NAF and the Community Services Director by providing analysis, research, training/technical assistance, on a range of issues relevant to families impacted by Ataxia including: health care access, insurance coverage, research funding, and treatment development.

 • Draft summary briefs and other substantive communication materials that explain policy issues to various audiences and that can be used by advocates for local, state, and national advocacy, including: one-pagers; issue briefs; legal analysis; talking points; infographics; and other visuals.